bergkvist/bergkvist/README.md

-I'm currently working on [simulating and visualizing distribution power grids](https://www.kongsberg.com/no/digital/solutions/kognitwingrid/), and building a [fiat gateway for crypto-currencies](https://www.kaupangkrypto.no/).
+I'm currently working on [building a flexibility market place for power grids](https://www.volue.com/), and building a [fiat gateway for crypto-currencies](https://www.kaupangkrypto.no/).

 ---